People

 Claire Hines

-Claire Hines is a current Masters student in the Department of Geosciences.
-Claire is working on modeling suspended sediment transport through Arctic river deltas to estimate how much sediment deltas may trap and what effect that has on coastal turbidity in the Arctic.
+Claire Hines received her MS in Geosciences in May 2024.
+Her research was on modeling suspended sediment transport through Arctic river deltas to estimate how much sediment deltas may trap and what effect that has on coastal turbidity in the Arctic.
+She now works in environmental consulting at AECOM.

 Jiahao Guo

-Jiahao is a current Earth Science major in the Department of Geosciences at Penn State.
-He’s working with us to analyze and compare the morphologies of Arctic and temperate deltas in remotely sensed imagery.
+Jiahao received his Bachelors in Earth Science at Penn State in May 2023.
+He worked to analyze and compare the morphologies of Arctic and temperate deltas in remotely sensed imagery.
+He went on to pursue a Masters in Computer Information and Technology at UPenn.

 Jacqueline Lynch